dhananjaya-hbc/ZEE-platform/docs/Database.md

 shared platform.

 > **This is your own branch, not the shared database.** Onboarding a university on the
-> real platform is deliberately owner-reviewed and manual — see `README.md`'s
+> real platform is deliberately owner-reviewed and manual — see
-> [Auth flow](../README.md#auth-flow) section for why.
-Nothing below grants anyone else
+> [Architecture.md](Architecture.md#authentication) for why.
+Nothing below grants anyone
-> that access; it only seeds data into the private branch you already control.
+> else that access; it only seeds data into the private branch you already control.

 There is no seed script or endpoint (that's the same deliberate gap, applied consistently).
 Insert the row directly, against your branch's connection string: